AjayGanesh02/AjayGanesh02/README.md

 Uses https://github.com/jstrieb/github-stats

 ### About Me
 Hey!
-I'm a rising Junior in the University of Michigan College of Engineering, studying CS.
+I'm a Junior in the University of Michigan College of Engineering, studying CS.
 Take a look at some of my projects below, or at my portfolio site linked in the sidebar.
 Currently looking for Software Engineering internships/offers, [Here's my resume](https://drive.google.com/file/d/1JzcLmATJk5ZUrmwT2fgBv2oNbY5_uhf0/view?usp=sharing)!

 Some of my passions include fashion and listening to R&B. Check out my Spotify [here](https://open.spotify.com/user/224czyl7a6dnrgduovxrvimxi?si=595db2b0ace84be4).